imagej/imagej.github.io/_pages/Clojure_Scripting.md

 Once saved and in the menus, you need <b>not</b> call refresh scripts ever again for that script.
 Just edit and save it's text file, and run it again from the menus.
 Next time Fiji opens, the script will automatically appear in the menus.

-See [Scripting Help](Scripting_Help ) for more details, including how to use the built-in dynamic interpreter.
+See [Scripting Help](Scripting_Help) for more details, including how to use the built-in dynamic interpreter.

 Example Clojure plugins included in Fiji
 ----------------------------------------

 Open the plugins/Examples/ folder in Fiji installation directory.
 You'll find three Clojure examples:

--   {% include github repo='fiji ' path='plugins/Examples/Multithreaded\_Image\_Processing.clj ' label='Multithreaded\_Image\_Processing.clj ' %}: illustrate, with macros (via [defmacro](http://clojure.org/macros#toc9)), how to automatically multithread the processing of an image using arbitrary subdivision of the image, such as one line per thread, for as many threads as cores the CPU has.
+-   {% include github repo='fiji' path='plugins/Examples/Multithreaded\_Image\_Processing.clj' label='Multithreaded\_Image\_Processing.clj' %}: illustrate, with macros (via [defmacro](http://clojure.org/macros#toc9)), how to automatically multithread the processing of an image using arbitrary subdivision of the image, such as one line per thread, for as many threads as cores the CPU has.
--   {% include github repo='fiji ' path='plugins/Examples/blend\_two\_images.clj ' label='blend\_two\_images.clj ' %}: illustrates how to open two images from an URL, and blend the gray image into each channel of the color image.
+-   {% include github repo='fiji' path='plugins/Examples/blend\_two\_images.clj' label='blend\_two\_images.clj' %}: illustrates how to open two images from an URL, and blend the gray image into each channel of the color image.
--   {% include github repo='fiji ' path='plugins/Examples/celsius\_to\_fahrenheit.clj ' label='celsius\_to\_fahrenheit.clj ' %}: illustrates the usage of a Swing GUI, and how to instantiate anonymous classes from an interface (via [proxy](http://clojure.org/java_interop#toc20) Clojure function).
+-   {% include github repo='fiji' path='plugins/Examples/celsius\_to\_fahrenheit.clj' label='celsius\_to\_fahrenheit.clj' %}: illustrates the usage of a Swing GUI, and how to instantiate anonymous classes from an interface (via [proxy](http://clojure.org/java_interop#toc20) Clojure function).
 This example is taken from the [Clojure website](http://clojure.org/jvm_hosted).
--   {% include github repo='fiji ' path='plugins/Examples/random\_noise\_example.clj ' label='random\_noise\_example.clj ' %}: illustrates how to declare a function inside a closure (for private access to, in this case, a unique instance of a random number generator), and then fill all pixels of a ByteProcessor image with a random byte value.
+-   {% include github repo='fiji' path='plugins/Examples/random\_noise\_example.clj' label='random\_noise\_example.clj' %}: illustrates how to declare a function inside a closure (for private access to, in this case, a unique instance of a random number generator), and then fill all pixels of a ByteProcessor image with a random byte value.
--   {% include github repo='fiji ' path='plugins/Examples/Command\_Launchers/Command\_Launcher\_Clojure.clj ' label='Command\_Launcher\_Clojure.clj ' %}: illustrates how to create a GUI with a KeyListener, so that the typed text changes color from red to black when it matches the name of an ImageJ command.
-This example is also under the [Scripting comparisons](Scripting_comparisons ), along equivalent versions written in Java, [Jython](Jython_Scripting ), [Javascript](Javascript_Scripting ) and [JRuby](JRuby_Scripting ).
+-   {% include github repo='fiji' path='plugins/Examples/Command\_Launchers/Command\_Launcher\_Clojure.clj' label='Command\_Launcher\_Clojure.clj' %}: illustrates how to create a GUI with a KeyListener, so that the typed text changes color from red to black when it matches the name of an ImageJ command.
+This example is also under the [Scripting comparisons](Scripting_comparisons), along equivalent versions written in Java, [Jython](Jython_Scripting), [Javascript](Javascript_Scripting) and [JRuby](JRuby_Scripting).
--   {% include github repo='fiji ' path='plugins/Analyze/Dynamic\_ROI\_Profiler.clj ' label='Dynamic ROI Profiler ' %}: illustrates how to add a MouseMotionListener and a WindowListener to an ImageWindow of an open image.
+-   {% include github repo='fiji' path='plugins/Analyze/Dynamic\_ROI\_Profiler.clj' label='Dynamic ROI Profiler' %}: illustrates how to add a MouseMotionListener and a WindowListener to an ImageWindow of an open image.
 Reads out the ROI (Region Of Interest), and if it's a line, polyline or rectangle, plots the profile of pixel intensity along the line.
 As the mouse moves or edits the ROI on the image, the profile is updated.

 <h1>